qwertyowmx/autumnpad/README.md

-# autumnpad
+# 🍂 autumnpad
-:leaf: AutumnPad is text editor with syntax highlighting written in Groovy programming language
+AutumnPad is text editor with syntax highlighting written in Groovy programming language